simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 #### Popular Use Cases for Chef

 Chef is commonly used for **infrastructure automation**, **configuration management**, and **application deployment**.
-With Chef, IT teams can easily manage the configuration of their servers, databases, and other infrastructure components, ensuring that they are always running in the desired state.
+With Chef, IT teams can easily manage the configuration of their servers, databases, and other infrastructure components, ensuring that they're always running in the desired state.

 Chef is also used for **continuous delivery** and **DevOps workflows**.
 With Chef, IT teams can automate the entire software delivery pipeline, from code deployment to testing to production release.
 This helps to reduce manual errors and increase the speed and efficiency of software delivery.